adamweiner/abletime/README.md

 ## What?

-`abletime` is a utility meant for calculating time spent on projects by inspecting creation and modification timestamps of project files in a particular directory.
+`abletime` is a utility for calculating time spent on projects by inspecting creation and modification timestamps of project files in a particular directory.

 ## Why?